jwagner/space-break/README.markdown

 A little bit of history
 -----------------------
-Star Break started out as coffee-break - a little project I started to get into coffee script.
+Space Break started out as coffee-break - a little project I started to get into coffee script.
 Because it turned out to be a lot of fun I decided to turn it into a complete game.